 Latin Quarters and Saint–Germain-des-Prés (5th, 6th and 7th arrondissements)

-Paris can be extremely overwhelming for first time visitors, simply because there is so much to do and see.My sage advice would be to discard that touristy check list of must dos and simply march to the beat of your own drum.
-In order to enjoy your 24 hours, pick a few activities or attractions that you really want to see/experience and map them out.
+Paris can be extremely overwhelming for first time visitors, simply because there is so much to do and see.My sage advice would be to discard that touristy check list of must dos and simply create a customized Paris arrondissements guide for a few key attractions to enjoy.
 We typically start by exploring our immediate surroundings and so decided to start off with the much less crowded Latin Quarters and St. Germain neighborhood on the left bank of the Seine river.
 Our budget hotel, Cluny Sorbonne, was located on a quiet street in this neighborhood, facing the Sorbonne University.
 If you are staying in Paris for a one or two nights, the price and location are hard to beat.

 Although less unassuming than the glamorous Le Marais or Montmartre, the Latin quarters has several attractions too.
 These include the famous Jardin de Luxembourg, Notre Dame cathedral and Pantheon.
 We strolled through the beautiful Luxembourg garden, admired the Pantheon in the light of the setting sun and clicked a few photos of the dragon slaying Saint Michael at the monumental fountain by the same name.
 We also walked down the bustling Rue Descartes that continues as Rue Mouffetard, one of the oldest streets in the 5th arrondissement, to get a feel of bygone times.